nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source:
-**Note:** In the sequence diagram above, `parseAndExecute()` is not an actual method; rather it is a simplification of a two-step process in the Logic component.
-The important thing to note is that `CommandHistory` is updated only _after_ a command is parsed and executed successfully by the Logic component.
+**Note:** In the sequence diagram above, `parseAndExecute()` is not an actual method; rather it is a simplification of a two-step process in the `LogicManager`.
 </div>